-Unfortunately the same rooms are not also available to book for the 16 June, although there is limited availability in the Hub Guesthouse on the Royal Holloway campus, at a cost of £55 for a single room or £85 for a double (room-only rates) – please email to enquire about availability.
+Unfortunately the same rooms are not also available to book for the 16 June, although there is limited availability in the Hub Guesthouse on the Royal Holloway campus, at a cost of £85 for a double room (room-only rate) – please email to enquire about availability.

 We are very aware that the cost of our conference might be out of reach for some library staff, especially those working in public libraries and further education.
 This year we are offering 2 sponsored delegate places in recognition of this fact.
 As an organisation that also actively seeks to support diversity, we are also offering an additional sponsored place to a BME delegate (from any sort of library).who otherwise could not attend.

 What do the places cover?

 The sponsored places cover attendance at both the full conference (including 2 nights’ accommodation and all meals) and the pre-conference UX workshop, but excludes travel.